Co-Diovan

 Frequently Asked Questions

-Can I take Co-Diovan if I have kidney disease?
+Can I take Co-Diovan during pregnancy?

 Dr. Ross Elledge